A pullback operation on a class of currents: Introduction

+The intersection theory in \cite{Fulton} contains in particular a quite general theory of pullback of cycles such that if $Z$ is a cycle in $Y$ then $f^*(Z)$ is a rational equivalence class in $X$.
+This is extended to pullback of Green currents in the context of arithmetic intersection theory by Gillet--Soul\'e in \cite{GS1990}.
 In complex geometry mainly pullback of positive closed currents has been considered.
-A positive closed $(1,1)$-current has at least locally a $dd^c$-potential which is a plurisubharmonic function.
-By using (quasi-)plurisubharmonic $dd^c$-potentials one can define the pullback of such currents under surjective maps, see M\'eo \cite{meo}.
+A positive closed $(1,1)$-current locally has a $dd^c$-potential, which is a plurisubharmonic function.
+By using (quasi-)plurisubharmonic $dd^c$-potentials one can define the pullback of such currents under surjective mappings, see M\'eo \cite{meo}.
 Dinh and Sibony have considered pullback of positive closed $(p,p)$-currents in several papers.
 In \cite{DS2007} is defined an essentially canonical pullback, with good continuity and cohomological properties, of such currents under holomorphic mappings with constant fiber dimension, cf.\ Example~\ref{sib} below.
 In \cite{DSacta} and \cite{DS2010} a general theory of super-potentials is developed on compact K\"{a}hler manifolds generalizing the case of $(1,1)$-currents.
-Building on some works by Dinh and Sibony, Truong defines a pullback under dominant meromorphic maps \cite{Tuyen}.
-Recently, in \cite{DS2018}, on K\"{a}hler manifolds was introduced the notions of density currents and tangent currents to a positive closed current along a submanifold.
-We believe that the tangent currents to $\pi_2^*\mu$ along the graph of $f$ is connected to our approach, cf.\ \cite{KV} where Kaufmann and Vu compare density currents to Monge--Amp\`ere-type products.
-We also mention the recent paper \cite{Barlet-beta} by Barlet; on any reduced pure-dimensional analytic space is introduced a sheaf of holomorphic $p$-forms, closed under wedge products and the de~Rham differential, so that the pullback under a holomorphic map, whose image is not contained in the singular locus, is well-defined and functorial.
+Building on some works by Dinh and Sibony, Truong defines a pullback under dominant meromorphic mappings \cite{Tuyen}.
+Rather recently, in \cite{DS2018}, on K\"{a}hler manifolds was introduced the notions of density currents and tangent currents to a positive closed current along a submanifold.
+We believe that the tangent currents to $\pi_2^*\mu$, where as before $\pi_2\colon X\times Y\to Y$is the natural projection, along the graph of $f$ is closely connected to our approach; cf.\ \cite{KV} where Kaufmann and Vu compare density currents to Monge--Amp\`ere-type products.
+We also mention the recent paper \cite{Barlet-beta} by Barlet; on any reduced pure-dimensional analytic space is introduced a sheaf of $\debar$-closed $(p,0)$-currents, closed under wedge products and the de~Rham differential, so that the pullback under a holomorphic mapping, whose image is not contained in the singular locus, is well-defined and functorial.